solo-io/gloo-docs/glooshot/docs/installation/_index.md

 ## Install and initialize Gloo Shot to Kubernetes

-- First register the Custom Resource Definitions (CRDs) used by Gloo Shot.
+1. To register the Custom Resource Definitions (CRDs) used by Gloo Shot, run `glooshot register`.
-  - `register` will register the `experiments.glooshot.solo.io` and `reports.glooshot.solo.io` CRDs
+  - This will register the `experiments.glooshot.solo.io` and `reports.glooshot.solo.io` CRDs
-- Then deploy the Gloo Shot resources.
+1. To deploy the Gloo Shot resources, run `glooshot init`.
-  - `init` will create and populate the `glooshot` namespace.
+  - This will create and populate the `glooshot` namespace.

 ```bash
 glooshot register